 Once you’ve prioritized your company’s compliance opportunities, you should identify projects to address them systematically.
 Identify the compliance enhancements that will generate the most benefits for your company.

-Step 5 — Update your risk assessment periodically
+Step 5 — Update your compliance risk assessment periodically

 It’s important to note that a risk assessment shouldn’t be a one-off event.
 The DOJ’s guidance document for prosecutors states that as prosecutors evaluate the quality of a corporate compliance program, they should assess whether the company’s risk assessment is current and has been reviewed periodically.

-Regular compliance risk assessments is just one important element of an effective compliance program, to learn about the other program elements that are necessary for fostering a culture of ethical behavior and compliance, check out our ebook The 10 Key Elements of an Effective Compliance Program.
+Regular compliance risk assessments are just one crucial element of an effective compliance program.
+To learn about the other program elements that are necessary for fostering a culture of ethical behavior and compliance, check out our ebook The 10 Key Elements of an Effective Compliance Program.